How to Approach Vedanta

 The Foundation

-Once you feel inspired, this book and two audio series offer a simple but solid foundation.
-They answer the most natural first question — "What is Vedanta, and how does it relate to my life?"
+Once interest has been awakened, this book and the two audio series offer a simple but solid foundation.
+They answer the seeker’s most natural first question: "What is Vedanta, and how does it relate to my life?"

 The Value of Values